wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 important, it's a *persistent* one.
 When Wren gives you a pointer to a WrenHandle, it guarantees that that pointer remains valid.
 You can keep it around as long as you want.
-Even if a garbage collection occurs, Wren will ensure all of the handle and the objects they wrap are kept safely in memory.
+Even if a garbage collection occurs, Wren will ensure the handle and the object it wraps are kept safely in memory.

 Internally, Wren keeps a list of all of the WrenHandles that have been created.
 That way, during garbage collection, it can find them all and make sure their objects aren't freed.
 But what if you don't want it to be kept around any more?
 Since C relies on manual memory management, WrenHandle does too.
 When you are done with one, you must explicitly release it by calling:

     :::c
     void wrenReleaseHandle(WrenVM* vm, WrenHandle* handle);